Reed-CompBio/nmii-contractility-regulators/README.md

 ### Code

+There are three directories that contain the code (`src/`), the `inputs`, and the `outputs` of the methods.
+More information is provided in each sub-directory.

 ### Developer's Notes

-This codebase is a cleaned-up version of Reed College's Computational Systems Biology (Biol331) Fall 2017 course, which developed the three algorithms described in the paper.
+This codebase is a cleaned-up version of Reed College's Computational Systems Biology (Biol331) Fall 2017 course final project, which developed the three algorithms described in the paper.
 Several paper co-authors were in that class and thus contributed to the code, the initial candidates, and preliminary results and discussion.
 While the code was re-run with updated interactomes and streamlined by Anna Ritz, the original algorithms remained intact.
 Thanks to the co-authors of that class:

 - Miriam Bern
 - Wyatt Gormley